 DEVELOPMENT.
+The process of converting land to a new purpose by constructing buildings or making use of its resources.
 The construction of any building, structure or improvement of any nature (residential or nonresidential), or the enlargement of any external dimension thereof.

 ETJ.
-Extraterritorial jurisdiction.
+Extraterritorial jurisdiction

 HOME OCCUPATION.
-Business activity in the home that does not involve more than 1 other unrelated person, client visitation without appointment, operation of commercial trucks, or signage or outside storage of business-related equipment or materials.
+Business Commercial non-agricultural activity within the home or on the grounds that does not involve more than one+ other unrelated person, client visitation without appointment, operation of commercial trucks, or signage or outside storage of business-related equipment or materials.